sleevs/Design-Pattern/README.md

       - Motivation:

-        THe state patterm is to provide a solution for managing an object's bahaxior based on its internal state.
+        The state patterm is to provide a solution for managing an object's bahavior based on its internal state.
 It allows you encapsulation each state in a separate class , making the behavior more modular and promoting code reusability .
 The State pattern is especiall useful when an object's behavior change dynamically depending on is state.

   -  [Strategy](https://github.com/sleevs/Design-Pattern/blob/master/behavioral/StrategyPattern.cpp)